Egypt president el-Sissi visits Sudan amid rapprochement

 During al-Bashir’s era, relations between Sudan and Egypt suffered from sporadic tensions.
 These included the revival of a longstanding dispute over a border territory, the Halayeb Triangle, which is held by Egypt and claimed by Sudan.

-Though decade-long negotiations, the two countries have repeatedly failed to reach a three-party deal with Ethiopia over its massive dam.
+Despite decade-long negotiations, the two countries have repeatedly failed to reach a three-party deal with Ethiopia over its massive dam.

-Cairo and Khartoum have recently called for internationalizing the dispute, to include the U.S., the European Union, the U.N. and the African Union to facilitate reaching a deal on the filling and operation of the Grand Ethiopia Renaissance Dam.
+Cairo and Khartoum have recently called for internationalizing the dispute to include the U.S., the European Union, the U.N. and the African Union to facilitate reaching a deal on the filling and operation of the Grand Ethiopia Renaissance Dam.

+In a phone call Friday with Egypt’s Foreign Minister Sameh Shukry, U.N.
+Secretary-General Antonio Guterres said the world body was ready to “support and participate” in AU-led negotiations to resolve the dam dispute.

-Khartoum has become vocal against Ethiopia’s plans to start a second filling during the next rainy season.
-Sudan’s government has said that the dam threatens at least 20 million Sudanese, more than half the country’s population, if Ethiopia started to fil and operate the dam without coordination.
+Sudan has criticized Ethiopia’s plans to start a second filling of the dam’s massive reservoir during the next rainy season.
+At least 20 million Sudanese, more than half the country’s population, could be affected if Ethiopia fills and operates the dam without coordinating with Sudan, the government in Khartoum has said.
+Sudanese could suffer both from flooding and less access to drinking water because Sudan’s own dams would be affected, it says.

 Sudan wants Ethiopia to coordinate and share data on the dam’s operation to avoid flooding and protect its own power-generating dams on the Blue Nile, the main tributary of the Nile River.
 The Blue Nile meets with the White Nile in central Sudan.
 From there, the Nile winds northward through Egypt and flows into the Mediterranean Sea.